naresh0902/UART_Implementation_on_Basys3/README.md

 ### 2. Data Processing

-- The top-level module includes the line:

-assign rec_data1 = rec_data + 1;
+- The top-level module includes the line:  assign rec_data1 = rec_data + 1;

-This increments the received ASCII code by 1 before sending it back.
+-This increments the received ASCII code by 1 before sending it back.

-Input: a (ASCII 97) → FPGA sends back: b (ASCII 98)
+-Input: a (ASCII 97) → FPGA sends back: b (ASCII 98)

-To echo exact characters, replace with: assign rec_data1 = rec_data;
+-To echo exact characters, replace with: assign rec_data1 = rec_data;

 ##🛠️ Implementation on Basys 3